Meet super chef and

 "I felt at home here and everything fell into place.
 There is a combination of nature and work, and things aren't as stressful or super career-focused as they can often be in Oslo.
 We live life at a mountain pace, a little more laid back, surrounded by snow and nature," he says of Hemsedal.

 "We use nature to its full extent.
 A big part of what we do involves going out and foraging for food.
 We also have access to local meat and fish from fishers, farmers and hunters.
-When it comes to our menu, a common theme is that you must feel as if you are at Harahorn in Hemsedal and that you must feel as if you are up in the mountains," he explains.
+When it comes to our menu, a common theme is that you must feel as if you are at Skigaarden in Hemsedal and that you must feel as if you are up in the mountains," he explains.

 "We can determine where our products have been and what they have done, and thus we have control of the entire value chain.
 That's really cool!"
 Jørgen says.
-"The basic idea is that we buy meat, and fish, from local farmers and fishermen, and then we make our own products which we serve to guests at Harahorn to offer them the very best ingredients that the village has to offer," he explains.
+"The basic idea is that we buy meat, and fish, from local farmers and fishermen, and then we make our own products which we serve to guests at Skigaarden to offer them the very best ingredients that the village has to offer," he explains.